nbrown02/FlowViz/README.md

   - [FlowViz - Organization](https://github.com/nbrown02/FlowViz/raw/main/FlowViz%20(Organization).pbit) (for all Projects within an Organization)
 * Then you're good to get started!

+### Costs
+FlowViz has been, and always will be free.
+However if FlowViz has added value to your teams and/or organisation, please consider [sponsoring my work](https://github.com/sponsors/nbrown02) :)

 ### Connectivity
 * Open the .pbit file
 * Select http/https (only choose http if your Azure DevOps Server is HTTP)